tchan1002/mmba-drift-protocol/README.md

 The solution? talk to ChatGPT.

-Here are three system prompts I've been using that have made all the difference for me:
+Here are three system prompts I've been using that have made all the difference for me.

 It's free, it works, and hopefully it's interesting to you too.

 ---